johnkoerner/johnkoerner.github.io/_posts/2013-01-13-dragging-text-to-create-a-file.md

 - csharp
 - DragDrop
 ---
-<p>There was a recent <a href="http://stackoverflow.com/q/14293908/573218">question</a> on StackOverflow asking how to drag content from a rich text box and drop it into windows explorer to create a file.
+There was a recent [question](http://stackoverflow.com/q/14293908/573218) on StackOverflow asking how to drag content from a rich text box and drop it into windows explorer to create a file.
 I did some digging and found that this was surprisingly easy to do.
 The thing to understand is that Explorer drag and drop expects the file to exist.
-So the solution I came up with was when the mouse leaves the RTB, if the left button is down, we save a temporary file and then setup the drag and drop.</p>
+So the solution I came up with was when the mouse leaves the RTB, if the left button is down, we save a temporary file and then setup the drag and drop.

-<pre><code>private void richTextBox1_MouseLeave(object sender, EventArgs e)
+{%highlight csharp %}
-{
+private void richTextBox1_MouseLeave(object sender, EventArgs e) {
     // If the left mouse button is down when leaving the rtb if (MouseButtons == MouseButtons.Left)